China, Australia foreign ministers vie for influence with Pacific visits | Law-Order

 - Australia

-Australia's Prime Minister Anthony Albanese said Canberra needs to "step up, not step back" in supporting the Pacific islands as China's foreign minister arrived in the region seeking a sweeping regional deal on security and trade.
+Australia's Foreign Minister Penny Wong said Canberra will listen to Pacific islands who had "led the global debate" on climate change, and be a partner that doesn't come with strings attached.
+Wong's speech to the Pacific Islands Forum Secretariat in Fiji on Thursday came as China's foreign minister arrived in the region seeking a sweeping 10-nation deal on security and trade that has further unnerved the United States and its Pacific allies.

-After Reuters reported a leaked draft communique showing China will seek an agreement with 10 Pacific island countries covering policing, security, trade, marine, and data communication, Albanese said Australia "need(s) to respond to this".
-Albanese said his new Labor government had pledged to take more action to support island nations on maritime security, and climate change, boosting aid, and allowing Pacific island citizens to migrate to Australia.
+In pointed remarks, Wong said the 50-year-old regional forum, of which Australia was a member, was the "heart of Pacific regionalism".
+She said Australia had previously disrespected the Pacific nation's struggle with climate change and rising sea levels, and the new Labor government would do more, including financing climate infrastructure and offering migration and work pathways to Australia for Pacific citizens.

-"We need to step up, not step back, which is what occurred under the former government," he told Sky on Thursday.
-Australia's Foreign Minister Penny Wong travels to Fiji on Thursday to meet with its prime minister, her first Pacific visit since being sworn in on Monday.
+"The triple challenges of climate, COVID, and the strategic contest will challenge us in new ways.
+We understand that the security of anyone Pacific family member rests on security for all," she said.
+PIF secretary general Henry Puna welcomed the new Australian government's commitments, especially on climate change, saying it had "shaken the foundation" of Canberra's foreign policy direction for the Pacific.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)